Last Updated: September 9, 2022

 Street lighting is not actually aimed at showing the way directly ahead of the automobile; the car lights do that.
-But it does illuminate adjoining areas and the emergence of possible hazards from the side.
+But it does illuminate adjoining areas to alert drivers to the emergence of possible hazards from the side.

 Pole height is extremely important in the way that light is distributed, so transportation engineers typically want to mount the lights higher on higher-speed roads.